Fslippe/FYS-STK4155/project3/README.md

 # Project 2

 This Project includes 4 Folders
+- code:      All python code used in this project
 - extra:    Code and pdf for extra task
 - figures:  Figures used in report and generated using the included python files
 - latex:    Report Pdf, .tex and project description
-- src:      All python code used in this project

 Following packages need to be installed before running the commands:
 ```